SRI LANKA NUWARELIYA HORTON NATIONAL PLAINS AMBEWALA NEWZEALAND FARM SitaDevi Temple

 The farm had a variety of sheds with different categories of cattle .
 Bulls, calves, rabbits, pregnant cows, milking Cows and really big ones.
 The view from the farm at the pastures were very beautiful and also it was drizzling making a heavenly foggy climate.

 We also visited the strawberry farm.
-They usually have a paid tour they take tourists on a vehicle to show around the farm, but it was cancelled due to the rain.
+They usually have a paid tour which includes taking tourists on a vehicle to show around the farm, but it was cancelled due to the rain.
 We got to visit the small place where they planted the strawberry and got 2 to taste.
 They were really tasty.
 We then left to the town.

 We visited the Sita Amman temple.
 This is the place where it is believed that Lord Hanuman met Sita Amman who was kept in captive by Lord Raavan according to Ramayana.
 We could see the huge footprints believed to be of Lord hanuman.
 The priest there told us that the small waterfalls behind the temple is where Sita took bath.